Links on Android Authority may earn us a commission. Learn more.

-The Nord N200 has a fine 90Hz screen, something few phones in this price range offer.
+The Nord N200 has a fine 90Hz screen.
 It also has crushing battery life thanks to a beefy 5,000mAh power cell.
 That battery life is tempered a bit by the phone’s performance, which is held back some by the Snapdragon 480 processor.
 A gaming powerhouse this phone is not.
 Uneven performance by the camera also holds the phone back to a degree, but you’ll struggle to find a budget phone that has a stellar shooter.
-You’d have to spend $100 more to get the Google Pixel 4a for the best camera in this segment.

-While it stands tall as a sub-$240 device, the Nord N200 is not something I would have foreseen from OnePlus a year ago.
+While it stands tall as a sub-$240 device, the Nord N200 is not something I would have foreseen from OnePlus a few years ago.

 But how does it stack up to other OnePlus phones?
 The Nord N200 is a slight upgrade from the Nord N100 in that it has a better processor and sharper screen, and also 5G.
 That makes it a more enticing buy.
-It’s a downgrade from the Nord N10 and is far less attractive as a value prospect than the original Nord and the Nord CE, the latter two of which sadly aren’t available in the US.
+It’s a downgrade from the Nord N10 and Nord N20 and is far less attractive as a value prospect than the original Nord CE 2 Lite, which sadly isn’t available in the US.
 I’m not begrudging OnePlus’ attempt to enter the budget segment, but the Nord N200 feels a bit like the rebadged handset that it is.
 OnePlus is clearly relying on its BBK stablemate, Oppo, to do the heavy lifting here and, as a result, has diluted its own brand a bit.

 OnePlus has long stood for affordable quality.
-Its business model has changed over the last year with the introduction of the Nord line, and that’s fine.
-This phone, while it stands tall as a $240 device, is not something I would have foreseen from OnePlus a year ago.
+Its business model has changed in recent years with the introduction of the Nord line, and that’s fine.
+This phone, while it stands tall as a $240 device, is not something I would have foreseen from OnePlus a few years ago.